wwylab/CliPP/README.md

 ```
 Rscript post_analysis_run.R CliP_results_dir preprocessed_output_dir_with_prefix Output_dir lambda filtering_flag
 ```
-Here CliP_results_dir is the directory stores the direct output from CliP; preprocessed_output_dir_with_prefix is the directory stores the preprocessed data, along with whatever the prefix we chose above; Output_dir records the directory of final output; lambda sepecifies which run you want to postprocess; filtering_flag taking values 0 and 1，meaning no filtering and filtering, respectively.
+Here CliP_results_dir is the directory stores the direct output from CliP; preprocessed_output_dir_with_prefix is the directory stores the preprocessed data, **along with whatever the prefix chosen above**; Output_dir records the directory of final output; lambda sepecifies which run you want to postprocess; filtering_flag taking values 0 and 1，meaning no filtering and filtering, respectively.

 In our non-downsampled run, you can run the following: